 The 4 phase plan can be pretty overwhelming at first.
 Remind yourself that a complete SMS implementation may take years; you're planning a long-term project.
 Your implementation plan is the document that guides your organization through this process.

+An aviation SMS gap analysis should not be overlooked.
+Make sure you choose an appropriate model to evaluate your organization against established SMS standards.
 Once you've completed your gap analysis for your aviation safety management system (SMS), your next step as safety manager is to create the implementation plan.
 Your implementation plan will be unique to your organization, but every plan should clearly outline the steps required to put your SMS program into practice.

 It may not have been obvious at the time, but this is what your gap analysis was leading up to.
 Your initial gap analysis revealed any SMS elements already in place as well as which are currently lacking.
 Then, by listing shortcomings from your gap analysis, you have quickly created a rough outline of your implementation plan.

 So what's left to do?
 Now you're going to use that rough outline to create a comprehensive plan to put in place a fully-functional SMS program.
 If that sounds like a lot of work, keep reading.